-- Details of all services and activities undertaken by the organisation,
+- Details of all the organisation's services and activities,

-- Any promotional material such as pamphlets, newsletters and brochures,
+- Promotional materials such as pamphlets, newsletters and brochures,

 - Evidence of appropriate not-for-profit and wind-up clauses, and

-- Details of any exemptions granted by other jurisdictions including any exemptions that the SRO has previously granted
+- Details of any exemptions granted by other jurisdictions, including any exemptions that we have previously granted.

-If the application is for an exemption on a transfer of land, the following additional information is also required:
+If the application is for an exemption on a transfer of land, we also require a:

 - Fully executed transfer of land,

-- Contract of sale or any other agreement for sale,
+- Contract of sale or any other sale agreement,

 - Written confirmation by the authorised officer of the organisation as to: